 The backbreaking job of shearing sheep yourself or paying someone $4 or more to shear a sheep is ridiculous today.

 We are using White Dorper and White Dorper/Katahdin ewes.
-We are breeding to a heavy muscled, easy-lambing White Dorper Ram.
+We breed to a heavy muscled, easy-lambing White Dorper Ram.

 Our breeding stock can be traced to the following farms/producers